maxpowers1/weatherman/README.md

 * ASP.NET MVC
 * Bootstrap for UI
 * Castle Windsor as the IoC container.
+(I have previous experience with StructureMap and have not used Castle Windsor before.
+The "WindsorControllerFactory" was taken from one of their online examples.)
 * Bootstrapper for configuration of Castle Windsor (and Automapper which I ended up not using)
 * Entity Framework as the ORM
 * jQuery, etc.